 Sins are usually committed due to the lack of trust/positive view of God.
 Essentially, God commands us to do something but we think or feel – either consciously or subconsciously – that some other way is “better” as though God does not want the best for us.

-- God tells us to avoid interest but we work at a bank that deals with it.
+- God tells us to avoid interest but we work at a bank that involves interest.
 We convince ourselves that if we quit our job, we won’t be able to take care of ourselves.

 - God commands us to cover our hair in the case of women.
 We happen to live in a country where the hijab is banned in schools and we remove our hijab saying that education is important and we have no choice.